310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Hm\~ I was rehydrating myself.
-I am now in full energy\~♪
+hm\~ i was rehydrating myself. i am now in full energy\~♪

-…Oh?
-Midori, you look exhausted.
-It is all because I left you alone with the truck… I am very sorry.
+…oh? midori, you look exhausted. it is all because i left you alone with the truck… i am very sorry.
 {% endbubble %}

 {% bubble Chiaki %}
 Oh jeez, I *told* you to avoid going off on your own…

-Well, you seem to have learnt your lesson now, so I won’t say anything else.
+Well, you seem to have learned your lesson now, so I won’t say anything else.
 Just be careful next time!
 {% endbubble %}

 {% bubble Shinobu %}